frankhjh/Ethereum_voting_app2/README.md

 1.I use the **Remix online IDE** to compile and deploy the smart contract(connection to the localhost node with **Ganache**).

-2.call the function Give_right_to_voters (do either with Remix or with python web3 interaction api)
+2.call the function Give_right_to_voters using the constructor address (do either with Remix or with python web3 interaction api)

 3.run the flask app, for those authorized voters and leaders, they can vote via browser.